 This is an irrelevant question.
 Just ask them why that matters.
 They’ll get the point.

 Answer: Give me a deal I can’t refuse and I’ll buy today.
 You haven’t done that yet.

 If you have contacted at least five dealerships and gotten quotes from them and you are ready to buy the car, simply tell them what you are willing to pay and don’t budge.
 Be prepared to leave.
 You should have done all the research before making a decision so you need to stick to your numbers.
-Try showing them the lowest quote and simply ask them to beat it by $500 because you really want the color they do not have!
+Try showing them the lowest quote and simply ask them to beat it by $500 because you really want xxx color but that’s not what they have!